-- 1. Monthly Service Guidelines Analysis that review fixed route services to determine if Performance Measures are being met. - 2.
-Monthly specific fixed route analysis highlighting travel patterns and ridership levels. - 3.
-PVTA's System Map Brochure to be distributed to the public. - 4.
-Production of print and digital materials related to PVTA fixed route schedules and maps. - 5.
-Brochures, public notices, posters, maps, and other print and digital materials as requested by PVTA including annual updates and new products. - 6.
+- 1. Monthly Service Guidelines Analysis that review fixed route services to determine if Performance Measures are being met. - Monthly specific fixed route analysis highlighting travel patterns and ridership levels. - PVTA's System Map Brochure to be distributed to the public.
+Summer 2016. - 4.
+Production of print and digital materials related to PVTA fixed route schedules and maps.
+As necessary. - Brochures, public notices, posters, maps, and other print and digital materials as requested by PVTA including annual updates and new products.
+As necessary. - 6.
+CHST Update.
+Summer 2016. - 7.
 Production of translated materials of any PVTA products for LEP populations.
+As necessary.